-2. In a large bowl, mix the rest of the ingredients except for the olive oil and water.
+2. In a large bowl, mix the rest of the ingredients EXCEPT for about a quarter of the tomato paste, the olive oil and water.

 3. Stuff each eggplant slit with the meat mixture.
 Once you’ve stuffed an eggplant, place it in a large braiser.
 All four eggplants should fit snugly inside.
 If you have meat left over, you can stuff a few tomatoes by making 1/2 inch slits, as with the eggplant.
 Place the tomatoes on top of the eggplant.

 3. Mix together the olive oil, salted water, and the rest of the tomato paste in a separate bowl.
 Pour the mixture over the eggplants, cover, and cook over high heat.